msnyder424/terra-ec2/README.md

-# BX-Ops-EC2-Terra: Bioinformatics Development EC2 Terraform Script
+# Terra-EC2: Development EC2 Terraform Script

-This Terraform script automates the deployment of a fully configured Ubuntu EC2 instance for bioinformatics development work.
+This Terraform script automates the deployment of a fully configured Ubuntu EC2 instance for development work.
 The instance comes pre-installed with essential development tools including Docker, Conda (via Micromamba), Git, Node.js, PHP, Java, MongoDB, and more.

 ## High-Level Description